twlim/raiden-network.github.io/_features/01-about.md

 Raiden is implemented as an extension to Ethereum which can easily be integrated in DApps.

 Areas of application are:

-* Micropayments for *content distribution* (e.g. a decentralized youtube where one pays the creators of a video for every second watched.)
+* Micropayments for *content distribution* (e.g. a decentralized youtube where one pays the creators of a video for every second watched)
 * Decentralized *M2M* markets especially in *IoT* where tiny chunks of bandwidth, storage, cpu time, energy, sensor data, etc. can be traded.

 Further reads: